-The IDE invokes the lexer in three main contexts, and the plugin can provide different lexer implementations for these contexts:
+The IDE invokes the lexer in three main contexts, and the plugin can provide different lexer implementations if needed:

 The lexer used for syntax highlighting can be invoked incrementally to process only the file's changed part.
 In contrast, lexers used in other contexts are always called to process an entire file or a complete language construction embedded in a different language file.